 Last week, I was meeting with clients who have a taxable account filled with individual stocks.
 The account now has over $200k of unrealized LTCG (Long-Term Capital Gains) and desperately needs rebalancing.
 We’ve been delicately weighing the tax liability for rebalancing (about $60k) against the risk of holding individual stocks and their exposure to a greater-than-normal drop in market declines (resulting in reduced long-term returns).

-They plan to contribute their appreciated stocks, get a tax deduction for the full value, and rebalance after they have made the donation.
-They’ll contribute enough to bring their income taxes down to an acceptable amount and can repeat in the future as needed.
-They’ll make future charitable contributions from the DAF, rather than their bank account.
+We are in the process of setting up their DAF.
+They will contribute their appreciated stock portfolio, get a tax deduction for the full value, and rebalance after they have made the donation and won’t owe taxes on the sale.
+They’ll get a sizeable income tax deduction for the donation and can repeat in the future as needed.
+Future charitable contributions will be from the DAF, rather than their bank account.

 The rules for appreciated property (Super-DAFs)